What’s Your Business Really Worth?

 How do you choose between a formal and informal valuation?
 It really is driven by purpose.
 If you’re planning for an exit and trying to assess what path to follow and what your sale price range is likely to be, an informal estimate should give you the information you need.
 However, if you are obtaining a valuation under circumstances where future controversy could arise – for example, in the divorce case I cited above or to buy-out minority partners – then a certified valuation from a valuator who is qualified to testify in court may be your best bet.

 And sometimes, it’s a hybrid of the two.
 At TobinLeff, we perform a valuation for nearly every client with whom we work.
-For our exit planning, sell-side, and buy-side clients, an informal estimate is usually sufficient.
+For our exit planning, sell-side, and buy-side clients, an informal business value estimate is usually sufficient.
 For other clients involved in different types of transactions such as merging two agencies that need valuations to determine relative ownership stakes in the new entity, we might enlist our certified valuation partner to combine their valuation scholarship with our industry knowledge in order to arrive at a still uncertified, but more comprehensive approach to the value.
 And, when legal protection is necessary, we’ll refer it out for full certification.

 SO HOW DO I FIND OUT WHAT I’M WORTH?